Axion-like Particle Search with a Light-Shining-Through-Walls Setup at a $\gamma$-$\gamma$ Collider: Summary

 \section{Summary}

 We have investigated a practical extension of the light-shining-through-walls technique that makes direct use of the high-intensity $\gamma$-ray beam naturally provided by a $\gamma$-$\gamma$ collider.
-The energetic and well-collimated photons produced via inverse Compton scattering offer an efficient ALP production stage, while a downstream regeneration region completes the LSW setupwithout requiring significant modifications to the collider infrastructure.

-Under conservative assumptions, one year of operation yields a projected sensitivity of $g_{a\gamma\gamma} \simeq 3.82\times10^{-5}\,\mathrm{GeV^{-1}}$ for $m_a \lesssim 0.1\,\mathrm{eV}$ when an additional magnetic region is included upstream of the beam dump.
-Our setup improves existing laboratory limits by up to an order of magnitude.
-Because the method relies solely on controlled laboratory conditions, it avoids the astrophysical uncertainties affecting stellar bounds and can be straightforwardly enhanced through longer exposure or extended magnetic regions.
+The energetic and well-collimated photons produced via inverse Compton scattering offer an efficient ALPs production stage, while a downstream regeneration region completes the LSW setup without requiring significant modifications to the collider infrastructure.
+Under conservative assumptions, one year of operation yields a projected sensitivity of $g_{a\gamma\gamma} \simeq 3.84\times10^{-5}\,\mathrm{GeV^{-1}}$ for $m_a \lesssim 0.1\,\mathrm{eV}$ when an additional magnetic region is included upstream of the beam dump.
+Our setup improves existing laboratory limits by up to a factor of 4.
+Although this sensitivity is still above the QCD axion band, it represents a practical laboratory step toward closing the large gap between current LSW limits at the $10^{-4}\mathrm{GeV}^{-1}$ level and the $10^{-9}\mathrm{GeV}^{-1}$ QCD axion target near the eV scale.

+Because the method relies solely on controlled laboratory conditions, it avoids the astrophysical uncertainties affecting stellar bounds.
+These high-energy photons probe the sub-eV to eV mass range, providing a crucial model-independent cross-check for helioscope and astrophysical limits.
+Although the projected sensitivity already exceeds existing LSW exclusion limits, there remains significant room for improvement.
+In the low-mass region, the regenerated photon rate scales as $R \propto g_{a\gamma\gamma}^4 (BL)^4$.
+Modest increases in magnetic field strength or magnet length can translate into a significant enhancement of the detection capability, making this proposal not only an independent experimental measurement, but also a scalable pathfinder for next-generation collider-based LSW experiments.

+\bmhead{Acknowledgements} The authors thank Mr. Junxi Liu, Drs.
+Meiyu Si and Yongsheng Huang for the useful discussions.
+This work is supported in part by the Guangdong Provincial Key Laboratory of Advanced Particle Detection Technology (2024B1212010005), the Guangdong Provincial Key Laboratory of Gamma-Gamma Collider and Its Comprehensive Applications (2024KSYS001), the Fundamental Research Funds for the Central Universities, and the Sun Yat-sen University Science Foundation.